 Clean with Old Clothes

 Why spend your hard earned money on buying scraps of fabric (aka cleaning and dusting rags) from the store when you can quickly cut your own?

-Have a move coming up?
-Old kids’ clothes make great packing material for fragile items.
+Wondering what to do with old clothes AND have a move coming up?
+Old clothes make great packing material for fragile items.
 Wrap Grandma’s china in an old pair of sweatpants, and save money on packing peanuts and bubble wrap!

 And there you have it!
 My big list of tried and true ways to sell, recycle and generally rid your house of all of those old clothes!

 I’d love to hear how you keep from being buried alive with your mounds of outgrown clothes.
 Leave a comment below and let’s compare notes!

 And if you want even more ideas for how to declutter your house, check out these posts: